sparkfun/Qwiic_Py/DESCRIPTION.rst

-Qwiic I2C Driver
+Qwiic Package
 ==========================

-This package provdes support cross platform I2C support for the qwiic python packages
+This package provides an overall python support for the qwiic system.